WyattTechnology/WAkka/readme.md

 These actions can only be used in an event sourced actor (i.e. those started using `eventSourced`).

 * `persist`: Run the given simple action and persist the result.
 When the actor is recovering from a crash the simple action is skipped and the persisted result is returned.
+The result of `persist` is a `PersistResult` which is either the result of the action, or a lifecycle event (recovery finished, recovery failed, or the result of the simple action was rejected by the persistence system).
+* `persistSimple`: Run the given simple action and persist the result.
+When the actor is recovering from a crash the simple action is skipped and the persisted result is returned.
+Just the result of the simple action is returned, persistence lifecycle events are filtered out.
+If an action result is rejected by the persistence system or recovery fails then the actor will be stopped.
+* `isRecovering`: Gets whether the actor is currently recovering or not.

 To make the stateful example above work as an event sourced actor we would do: